 Whichever Android device you select, when used in conjunction with a dynamic DNS update client (of these, No-IP.com has an Android app), you’ll be able to serve web pages to computers beyond your home or corporate network.
 These apps link your device’s dynamic IP address to a dedicated URL, via the client app that you install.

 (Of course if your ISP provides you with a static IP, all you will need to do is assign your Android web server a static IP address, but this may prove unworkable with some routers, so the No-IP.com app is the better option.
-Various unofficial No-IP.com clients are available, with Dynamic DNS Client a strong option.
+Various unofficial No-IP.com clients are available, with Dynamic DNS Client [No Longer Available] a strong option.

 Uses for an Android Web Server